 Companies Love Local Candidates

-Recruiters Restrict Their LinkedIn Searches by Zip Codes
+Recruiters Restrict Their LinkedIn Searches by Area

-He called me after a few weeks and said he wasn’t getting any play for jobs in Southern California.
-He decided to take a risk with his boss and change his LinkedIn profile location to San Diego.
+Then, he decided to take a risk with his boss and change his LinkedIn location to San Diego.
 Almost immediately, he had a new job in Southern California.
-The recruiter found him via LinkedIn.

-As my italics highlight, this strategy involves some risk.
-In my client’s case, moving was more important to him than perhaps fielding some awkward questions from his boss.
+As my italics highlight, that strategy involved some risk.
+In my client’s case, moving was more important to him than the risk.
+He prepared himself to perhaps field some awkward questions from his boss.

 You Must Be Findable by Your Target Employers